contro97/redesigned-disco/src/markdown/education/bostonu.md

 order: -1
 ---

-- BA in Applied and Pure Mathematics from College of Arts and Sciences.
+- Bachelor of Arts in Applied and Pure Mathematics from College of Arts and Sciences.
 Statistics concenctration.
 - Minor in Business Administration and Management from Questrom School of Business.
 - Master's swim club, Fintech Club VP, Entrepreneurship Club VP.